PaLM2-VAdapter: Progressively Aligned Language Model Makes a Strong Vision-language Adapter: Experiments

 \subsection{Implementation Details}

 \textbf{Model.} We adopt CoCa~\cite{coca} pretrained ViTs as our vision encoders.
 The input resolution is 288 and the patch size is 18x18.
 We adopt PaLM 2~\cite{palm2} pretrained models as the LLM.
 Perceiver resampler~\cite{flamingo} is used as the baseline adapter architecture, with 256 learnable queries.
 Our proposed adapter consists of a 1-layer perceiver resampler and a tiny transformer-based language model ($\sim$110M).
+Two fully-connected layers are applied before and after adapter for dimension matching.